Davorant History, Family Crest & Coats of Arms

 All Irish surnames have a long, ancient Gaelic history behind them.
 The original Gaelic form of the name Davorant is O Dabhoireann, or also Dubhdabhoireann, derived from the words dubh, which means black, and an da Bhoireann, which means of the two Burrens.

 The surname Davorant was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they have been anciently seated as Chiefs of their territory at Cahirmacneaghty.
 They were anciently a Dalcassian sept of Brehons (Judges or Lawyers) and came down to Clare from the north probably sometime before the 10th century to settle in their north Clare barony at Noughaval, wherein this distinguished sept had their own mortuary chapel within the Church of Noughaval.

-Important Dates for the Davorant family
+Early History of the Davorant family

 This web page shows only a small excerpt of our Davorant research.
 Another 141 words (10 lines of text) covering the years 1317, 1364, 1634, 1634, 1741 and 1746 are included under the topic Early Davorant History in all our PDF Extended History products and printed products wherever possible.